MooersLab/mooerslab.github.io/_posts/2022-12-02-emacsconf22-talk.md

 ***Please note that in December 2022 (after my talk) Overleaf changed the file format for the source text area.
 Select the `Source (legacy)'  tab to get the behavior demonstrated in the above video.***

-Many thank yous (👋 👋 👋 👋 👋 👋 👋) go to the organizers of this meeting for hosting another successful emacsconf!!!
+Many thank yous (:clap: :clap: :clap: :clap: :clap: :clap:) go to the organizers of this meeting for hosting another successful emacsconf!!!
 They did an enormous amount of work behind the sences.